Jewish Museum Berlin Catalogue Text in English:

 For the Heimatkunde exhibition, the music of the voice belies the usual visual cues of identity.
 Assumptions about belonging and exclusion are often based on physical appearance, especially in this part of the world.
 In this piece, I wanted to probe our usual patterns of decision-making.
 After listening to Katharina, for example, her voice a mixture of Zwickau and Berlin, we discover that as an instrument she is bass clarinet.
 As we move through Five Easy Pieces, we see that Katharina is African-German.

 When I walk into a Berlin cafe, I can pass as German.
 Once I order my coffee, I may need to explain that I grew up outside of San Francisco, studied in Boston, never learned proper German.
 Back in California, my family teases me about the odd inflections warping my English.
 Sometimes I forget a word.
+Our “homeland” we carry in our voices.

 Paul Brody (Yikes! heritage of a European Jew.)